 The carnival takes place in Ovar, located in the Aveiro District, precisely in the Central Region.
 This city has an approximate population of 56,000 inhabitants, with a population density per square kilometer of 384 inhabitants.

 Ovar is known for experiencing a Mediterranean climate and has limits to the south with Murtosa and Estarreja, in the extreme north with Espinho, to the east with Oliveira de Azeméis, and to the west with the Atlantic Ocean.
 The city has an elevation of 12 meters with an approximate area of 147 km.

 What is the Carnival of Ovar?

-The Carnival of Ovar is characterized by its parade full of colors, costumes, floats and dances, which are prepared throughout the year by hundreds of participants, who, with their different skills, contribute to the development of this festivity.
+The Carnival of Ovar is famous for its colorful parade, costumes, floats and dances, which are prepared for an entire year by hundreds of participants, who bring different skills and give the Carnival of Ovar its distinctive touch.

 How is Carnival celebrated in Ovar?

-The carnival of Ovar is constituted by a series of parades that take place during the progress of these days of celebration.
-Each parade is in charge of representing elements – mostly of social criticism – and concepts that frame the arrival of this season in Portugal.
-Likewise, each parade is represented by different neighborhoods of the area (groups), which will compete during the carnival.
+The Carnival of Ovar is made up of a series of parades that are held during the days of celebration.
+Each parade represents different elements – mostly with some form of social commentary-.
+Likewise, each parade is represented by the different neighborhoods in the area (classified by groups), which compete during the carnival.

 Origins of the Carnival of Ovar